Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

-\item When arriving at a NE, NW, or SW convex corner that exposes two $x2$ glues, a simple 2-tile corner gadget (denoted by $\cgNE$, $\cgNW$, and $\cgSE$ respectively) allows for continued growth around the convex corner while continuing to pass the $f$ message.
-The signals for a $\cgNE$ are described in Figure~\ref{fig:NE-corner-gadget-tiles}.
+\item When arriving at a NE, NW, or SW convex corner that exposes two $x2$ glues, a simple 2-tile corner gadget (denoted by $\cgNE$, $\cgNW$, and $\cgSW$ respectively) allows for continued growth around the convex corner while continuing to pass the $f$ message.
+The signals for a $\cgNE$ are described in Figure~\ref{fig:NE-corner-gadget-tiles} and those for $\cgNW$ and $\cgSW$ gadgets are similar but rotated appropriately.